dfelinto/blender-manual/manual/modeling/meshes/editing/face/intersect_knife.rst

 Faces are split along the intersections, leaving new edges selected.

 Source
-   Self Intersect
-      Operate on the overlapping geometry of the mesh.
+   :Self Intersect: Operate on the overlapping geometry of the mesh.
-   Selected/Unselected
-      Operate between the selected and unselected geometry.
+   :Selected/Unselected: Operate between the selected and unselected geometry.

 Separate Mode
-   All
-      Splits the geometry at the new edge.
+   :All: Splits the geometry at the new edge.
-   Cut
-      Keep each side of the intersection separate without splitting the faces in half.
+   :Cut: Keep each side of the intersection separate without splitting the faces in half.
-   Merge
-      Merge all the geometry from the intersection.
+   :Merge: Merge all the geometry from the intersection.

 Solver
    Algorithm used to calculate the intersections.

-   Fast
+   :Fast:
       Uses a mathematically simple solver which offers the best performance;
       however, this solver lacks support for overlapping geometry.